Digging Deep Into Local News, A Small Newspaper In Rural Oregon Is Thriving

 Schroder loads her white Dodge Ram pickup full of papers and rolls onto the streets of Vale.
 The tiny eastern Oregon town, population 1,900, is where the Enterprise is headquartered.
 Her stops include the county courthouse, a nursing home, a flower shop.
 The pickup crammed with papers is an upgrade from when she started doing this more than 20 years ago.

 Now, using a grocery cart would be tough.
-On her Wednesday rounds, Schroder logs about a hundred miles, traveling throughout Malheur County, Oregon's second largest.
+On her Wednesday rounds, Schroder logs about 100 miles, traveling throughout Malheur County, Oregon's second largest.

 Her expanded delivery zone is one of the effects of a newspaper that has boomed in the past three years.

-Note: A previous caption in this story incorrectly gave Sheila Schroder's age as 72.
-She is 74.
-Additionally, Carol Skerjanec's last name was misspelled as Skerjanic.